joe-sky/vite-react-webcomponents-starter/README.md

 ## Introduction

-`vite-react-webcomponents-starter` is a template for create web components using React and Vite.
+`vite-react-webcomponents-starter` is a Boilerplate and Starter for create web components using React and Vite.

 ## Features

-- Using React to develop cross framework web components
+- Completely using React(v17) to create web components
-- Using vite as the build tool
+- Using Vite as the development build tool
 - Using Rollup to build package
+- Development with TS and Preset generation TS type definition
+- Linter and Code Formatter with ESLint, Stylelint and Prettier
-- Preset the style solution mounted in shadow dom
+- Preset the style isolation solution mounted in shadow dom
-- Support generation TS type definition
+- Support setting non-string parameter(object or JSX tags) to attributes of web component in React
+- Supports setting child tags using regular JSX syntax
+- Good performance, multiple attribute changes will not appear repeated rendering
+- Provide examples running in react and Vue